cloudhousetech/Diagnostics/README.md

 # Diagnostics

-A collection of diagnostic bits and pieces for Elixir
+A collection of diagnostic bits and pieces for Elixir.

-Examples:
+Examples (these are called from a remote node):

 Get module name from pid
 ```elixir